Through Ayrshire ...

 Thou answer'st not, for thou art dead asleep!"

-Pleasure trips to the Craig are available for sailing around the island, or actually going
+Pleasure trips to the Craig are available for sailing around the island, going

 photos, and continued on through the countryside.